TanglePay/GroupFi-Chatbox/packages/sdk/README.md

             * Use a square image (128x128px or larger) to prevent distortion.
             * Recommended formats: PNG, SVG, or JPEG for the best quality.
             * If the provided image has a different aspect ratio, it will be scaled to fit within the 128px by 128px container, which may result in cropping or resizing.
+          * `iconPosition` (optional): Adjusts the icon’s position relative to its default location.
+            * left (optional): Horizontal shift in pixels.
+Positive moves the icon left, negative moves it right.
+            * top (optional): Vertical shift in pixels.
+Positive moves the icon up, negative moves it down.

       Note `loadChatbox` currently only support Chatbox embedding on a PC but not on a mobile device.